Cook's Harbour

 Cook's Harbour is a town in the Canadian province of Newfoundland and Labrador.
 The town had a population of 123 in the Canada 2016 Census.
-The population as of 2021 was 118 (including Wild Bight and Boat Harbour) but the population has been decreasing ever since then.
+The population, as of 2021, was 118 (including Wild Bight and Boat Harbour), and has been decreasing.
+Cook’s Harbour is about 45 minutes away from St. Anthony and 6 hours from Corner Brook.

-The school in Cook's Harbour is called James Cook Memorial there are 5 students in the school as of 2023.
+The school in Cook's Harbour is called James Cook Memorial; there are two students in the school as of 2024.

 History

 Cook's Harbour was named by Captain James Cook in 1764, during his survey of Newfoundland.